-The information presented in this document will provide setup, operating, and maintenance instructions for your KT14-75K tong and BUCS15000 lockjaw backup.
+The information presented in this document will provide setup, operating, and maintenance instructions for your KT14-75K tong.
 Due to the wide variety of operating conditions, these instructions must be considered guidelines rather than absolute operating procedures.
 It is the responsibility of the user to use these guidelines together with an experienced manager to develop operating procedures that conform to all policies set forth by the operating authority (ies).